mikaelbr/writings/js-syntax-series/function-arguments.md

 foo(42);
 ```

-When the parameter list grow and you have several optional parameters, this
+When the parameter list grows and we have several optional parameters, this
-becomes tedious.
-You should probably not have too many parameters, but that's a
+becomes tedious and hard to read and maintain.
+We should probably not have too
-different discussion.
-Now you can use default parameters to simplify this code:
+many parameters, but that's a different discussion.
+We can use default
+parameters to simplify this code:

 ```js
 function foo(a, callback = function() {}) {